Obi Toppin NBA Preview vs. the Cavaliers

-The Indiana Pacers, with Obi Toppin, match up versus the Cleveland Cavaliers at 7:30 PM ET on Saturday.
+The Indiana Pacers, Obi Toppin included, face the Cleveland Cavaliers on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.